2008 Noida double murder case: New CBI team

-In July 2008, the Uttar Pradesh government had announced Arun Kumar's recall to the UP cadre.
+In July 2008, the Uttar Pradesh government had announced Arun Kumar's (1985 batch IPS officer) recall to the UP cadre.
 At that time, the UP government had clarified that the recall had no connection with the Aarushi case.
 Arun Kumar's tenure at CBI ended in September 2009.
 The media had accused him of not investigating the alleged tampering scandal, and speculated that this scandal had resulted in him being taken off the case.

 In September 2009, the case was transferred to a new CBI team headed by SP Neelabh Kishore.
 Additional SP AGL Kaul served as the investigating officer.

 Parents suspected again

 Apart from the reasons that had made the parents the prime suspects earlier, the new CBI team came up with some additional points.
 The CBI questioned the doctors who had conducted the postmortem on Aarushi's body.
 Both Dr. Sunil Dohre and Dr. Naresh Raj made new statements (see the Evidence section above).
-Dr. Dohre stated that Aarushi's hymen was ruptured, and her private parts appeared to have been cleaned.
-Dr. Naresh Raj stated that Hemraj's swollen private part indicated the possibility of sexual intercourse.
+Dr. Dohre stated that Aarushi's hymen was ruptured, and her genitals appeared to have been cleaned.
+Dr. Naresh Raj stated that Hemraj's swollen genitals indicated the possibility of sexual intercourse.
 In October 2009, a crime-scene analysis was done for CBI based on the photographs of the scene.
 This analysis supported the conjecture that the crime scene had been dressed-up after the murders.

 Dr. Sunil Dohre later told the court that before the autopsy began, Dinesh Talwar gave him a phone and asked him to talk to "Dr. Dogra".
 Dohre was under the impression that the person on the line was AIIMS Forensics head Dr. TD Dogra.
 The person asked him to take blood samples among other samples, and Dohre replied that he would do whatever he felt was required.
 Later, it was found out that the Dr. Dogra of AIIMS did not talk to Dohre.
 The CBI inferred that Dinesh was trying to influence the report, but the defence argued that asking someone to take blood samples cannot be considered as such an attempt.